milanhin/sdac_elia/README.md

 ## Sensors
 This component adds the following sensors to Home Assistant:
 - Elia SDAC current price: shows the current sdac price and stores the sdac prices of today and tomorrow in its atributes
-- Ecopower electricity price: price formula of Ecopower applied to sdac price
-- Ecopower injection tariff: injection tariff formula of Ecopower applied to sdac price
-- Custom electricity price (Optional): custom formula applied to sdac price (meant for other suppliers than ecopower), needs to be configured
+- Custom electricity price (Optional): custom formula applied to sdac price, needs to be configured
-- Custom injection tariff (Optional): custom formula for injection tariff applied to sdac price (meant for other suppliers than ecopower), needs to be configured
+- Custom injection tariff (Optional): custom formula for injection tariff applied to sdac price, needs to be configured

 ## Installation
 Installing the custom component can be done with [HACS](https://hacs.xyz) by searching for "SDAC Elia".